-“Individual people can make an impact, but a group like this, with members all across this country make a bigger impact, and an international group, makes an even bigger impact.
+“Individual people can make an impact, but a group like this, with members all across this country make a bigger impact, and an international group, makes an even bigger impact still.
 There is absolutely no question that the Huntington movement we are all a part of is considered one of the most successful associations in the entire world.
 And what are we?
-We are individuals getting together and saying this disease cannot get me down, I am going to conquer it!
-And we are going to conquer Huntington´s Disease soon, we are going to do it in both our and our children´s lifetime!”
+We are individuals getting together and saying this disease cannot get me down.
+I am going to conquer it.
+And we are going to conquer Huntington’s Disease soon.
+We are going to do it in both our and our children’s lifetime.”

-The International Huntington´s Association, alongside our members believe that our organisation is a key factor in achieving that goal.
+We at the International Huntington Association believe that our organisation is a key factor in achieving that goal.

 Svein Olaf Olsen (Norway)

 Svein has a background in entrepreneurship, having started a number of companies in several countries.
 Svein currently works at Anzyz Technologies, focusing on Artificial Intelligence.
 He joined the Huntington´s Disease community in 2008, first as a member of the board in Norway due to the disease´s presence in his wife´s family.